apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 ----------------

-Airflow can be configured to rely on secrets backends to retrieve :class:`~airflow.models.connection.Connection` and :class:`~airflow.models.Variables`.
+Airflow can be configured to rely on secrets backends to retrieve :class:`~airflow.models.connection.Connection` and :class:`~airflow.models.variable.Variable`.
-All secrets backends derive from :class:`~airflow.secrets.BaseSecretsBackend`.
+All secrets backends derive from :class:`~airflow.secrets.base_secrets.BaseSecretsBackend`.

 All Secrets Backend implementations are public.
 You can extend their functionality: